-9 A charge may be made by a GP for the provision of a medical report.
+13 A charge may be made by a GP for the provision of a medical report.

-GSA.22 Code of Appeals
+Code of Appeals GSA.31

-7.4 The Academic Registrar will state in the letter to the student (or her or his representative) the outcome of the Preliminary Disposal, the reasons for the decision and shall provide the papers which were considered by the Committee.
+7.4 The Head of Registry will state in the letter to the student (or her or his representative) the outcome of the Preliminary Disposal, the reasons for the decision and shall provide the papers which were considered by the Committee.